xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 Run `docker compose up webserver` to see if there is anything wrong with the nginx container.

-Note you cannot access the default Nginx index page as normal now, because the default nginx configuration files are not in the container, due to the first `./nginx/conf/:/etc/nginx/conf.d/:ro` volume mounting instruction.
+Note you cannot access the default Nginx index page yet, because the default nginx configuration files are not in the container, due to the first `./nginx/conf/:/etc/nginx/conf.d/:ro` volume mounting instruction.
 Since your `./nginx/conf` folder is empty, the nginx conf folder inside the container is empty as well.

-However, it is easy to test even without the default page.
 Let's create a simple configuration file in the `./nginx/conf` path, let's assume `./nginx/conf/app.conf`.

 ```nginx
 server {